Pulkit-Khandelwal/purple-mri/README.md

 ```
 You will see the output in `/your/working/directory/data_for_inference/output_from_nnunet_inference`.

 Next, correct for topology so that adjoining gyri and sulci are clearly separated.
-Copy the segmentations from `output_from_nnunet_inference` to `data_for_topology_correction` in your wokring directory.
+Copy the segmentations from `output_from_nnunet_inference` to a folder `data_for_topology_correction` in your wokring directory.
 ```
 docker pull pulks/docker_nighres:v1.0.0